danieljsharpe/DISCOTRESS/documentation.md

 **NTHREADS** _int_
   number of threads to use in parallel calculations.
 Defaults to max. no. of threads available.

 **BRANCHPROBS**
-  the transition probabilities are calculated as the branching probabilities.
-Mandatory if **TRAJ** is **BKL**, or is **KPS** or **MCAMC** and **KPSKMCSTEPS** is specified.
+  indicates that the transition probabilities in **TRAJ BKL** or **TRAJ KPS** are branching probabilities (ie continuous-time, and with non-uniform waiting times for nodes) calculated from the transition rates.
+Not compatible with **TRAJ MCAMC**.
+If **BRANCHPROBS** is not specified, then the default setup is that the linearised transition probability matrix at lag time **TAU** will be calculated (ie continuous-time, with uniform waiting times for all nodes).
+Alternatively, transition probabilities can be read in with the **TRANSNPROBS** keyword.

 **TRANSNPROBS**
-  the edge weights read in from the file *ts_weights.dat* are transition probabilities, not rates (compatible with **TRAJ KPS** only).
+  the edge weights read in from the file *ts_weights.dat* are transition probabilities at lag time **TAU** (ie the waiting times of all nodes are uniform), not rates.
+Note that this keyword is compatible with all **TRAJ** options.
 The self-loop transition probabilities for nodes are inferred to be the remainders from unity for transitions from each node.
+The transition probability matrix is taken to be linearised (ie continuous-time, with uniform waiting times [equal to **TAU**] for all nodes) by default.
+To simulate a discrete-time Markov chain, specify the **DISCRETETIME** keyword.

+**DISCRETETIME**
+  when set with the **TRANSNPROBS** keyword, the edge weights read from *ts_weights.dat* are taken to be the transition probabilities of a discrete-time Markov chain (by default, the transition probabilities are assumed to be continuous-time). **TAU** is then the constant lag time (ie all transitions are associated with time **TAU**, rather than sampling from an exponential distribution).
+Note that this keyword is compatible with all **TRAJ** options.

 **PFOLD**
-  when used in conjunction with TRAJ KPS, specifies that a committor function calculation is performed instead of a kPS simulation.
+  when used in conjunction with **TRAJ KPS**, specifies that a committor function calculation is performed instead of a kPS simulation.
 The _communities.dat_ file must specify precisely three communities; the A set, the B set, and the set of all other nodes ("I").
 The committor functions are written to the files "committor\_AB.dat" and "committor\_BA.dat" (for A<-B and B<-A directions, respectively).
 Note that the committor functions determined by this method are for each node, and the calculation is _exact_ and _deterministic_ (unlike calculation of the committor probabilities for the bins from simulation data, cf the **BINSFILE** keyword). **NABPATHS** must be set to some arbitrary number >0.

 **TINTVL** _double_
   ignored if **TRAJ KPS** (in which case trajectory data is written after every basin escape).
 Time interval for dumping trajectory information.
 Negative value (default) indicates that trajectory data is not written.
 In this case, start and end nodes are still written to files walker.0.y.dat.
 Zero value specifies that all trajectory information is written.